Skip to main content

 #

 Flat-rate subscriptions are gone.
 Every plan — Free, Pro, Pro+, Business, Enterprise — now runs on AI Credits ($0.01/credit, token-based).
 Code completions remain free.
 Chat, agents, and code review consume credits.
 The Billing Preview tool released in April showed one developer’s $39/month Pro+ plan producing a $902 projected bill.
 The official announcement thread collected 893 downvotes.
 GitHub suspended new individual signups before the switch.
+A month in, enterprise teams running agentic workloads are reporting bill shock — the cost multiplier on real-world agent sessions is tracking toward the high end of pre-launch estimates.
+Some teams report Opus 4.8 sessions consuming their monthly AI Credits allocation in two days.

 The double-billing problem is specific to code review: Copilot’s review feature simultaneously burns AI Credits and GitHub Actions minutes.
 Teams using auto-triggered reviews on every PR face compounding costs that were not visible in flat-rate pricing.
+Given the experiences some teams have had with usage-based billing, enable budget alerts before turning Agent Merge loose on a large backlog — GitHub still hasn’t published a per-task cost breakdown for it.

 Pricing (as of June 1, 2026):